|Betsy Baffle Questions|

 I recommend taking some time to experiment with speaker placement.

-For serious listening, place the baffles at least 3 feet from the front wall if possible.
+For serious listening, place the baffles at least 2 feet from the front wall.

-The light weight and rear mounted handles make moving the speakers easy to do.
+The rear mounted handles make moving the speakers easy to do.

 As to frequency response, a graph has been provided (below) to show